breakponchito/DominicanWorkShopParticipant/module_06_use_concurrency/README.md

 -----
 #### **Task**

-Use the commands to create custom resources for each of them.
-Use the custom resources instead of the default ones.
+Choose an option from the previous section to generate your custom resources and provide into your application.

 -----

 #### What is Virtual Threads?